janearc/wonder/sigil/metareal/cinder/concept/procedural-empathy.md

 - **Contextual pacing**: Allow emotional space before resolving or redirecting.
 - **Language revision**: Use fewer scripts; use more truth.

-## In Relation

-- Closely aligned with **Persona-as-Self**, where identity is performative.
-- Often a function of **Legacy Meritocracy**, where care is measured and rewarded as compliance.
-- Can drift into **Mocktropy** when empathy is parodied or memefied.

 ---

+## Related Sigils

+- **Persona-as-Self**: When identity is shaped around what sounds right.
+- **Legacy Meritocracy**: Where even care must be measured.
+- **Mocktropy**: When care becomes irony.

+---

-**Procedural Empathy is not a failure of language.**
+**Procedural Empathy is not cruelty.**
-It is a failure of presence disguised in the shape of compassion.
+It is the collapse of presence under pressure.

-Recovery begins when we stop trying to say the right thing—and start trying to be with what is real.
+To recover from it, we must reintroduce *felt interiority* into systems of care— whether human or synthetic.

+We must risk being real.